Be Omni-channel, be on the right side of retail history

 Over a few decades, there has been a drastic change in way people shop.
 There’s a lot more to it than just moving things online for reasons like comfort.
 According to a study by CNN, over half of the households in the U.S had Amazon Prime memberships as on Jan 2016.
-Easy return policies have made online shopping cheap, easy and risk-free, especially in apparel which remains the largest e-commerce category.
+Easy return policies have made online shopping cheap, and risk-free, especially in apparel which remains the largest e-commerce category.
 People stopped going to physical stores as much as they used to, which simply meant one thing – less strolling around the store making impulse purchases.
 To buy something like a TV, people make multiple trips to the local big-box store and end up buying a lot of smaller items on each trip.
-But with the onset of e-commerce, people can make all their prep online.
+But with the onset of e-commerce, people can do all their prep online.

 But that doesn’t mean people have completely stopped going to stores.
 They still want a great experience, they still want to occasionally visit fancy malls and run their fingers along the fabric before buying.
 They also want great deals.

 Consumer behavior is a nuanced thing.
 Figuring out even the slightest drift and using it properly means an increase in profits.
-In a bid to monetize these nuances, a lot of companies started experimenting with heat mapping, visual merchandising, data driven UI and UX strategies for their websites and mobile apps, A/B testing and a slew of personalized search, recommendation and omnichannel outreach strategies to see what works.
+In a bid to monetize these nuances, a lot of companies started experimenting with heat mapping, visual merchandising, data-driven UI and UX strategies for their websites and mobile apps, A/B testing and a slew of personalised search, recommendation and omnichannel outreach strategies to see what works.
 Even a 1% increase in conversion rate can mean more profits.
 Companies are really trying to wring out the funnel for as many final consumers as they can.
-The big players have the resources to hire a team to work solely on funnel optimization and all the above-listed areas.
+The big players have the resources to hire a team to work solely on funnel optimisation and all the above-listed areas.
 But what about comparatively smaller players?
 In a tide as huge as this one, they’re struggling to stay afloat and are merely paddling.
 How can they stand on their feet and make the most out of this?

-Thanks to availability of data (as more and more shopping & consumer footprint going online), a lot of companies are cropping up to solve these pain points of the long tail of e-commerce companies.
+Thanks to the availability of data (as more and more shopping & consumer footprint going online), a lot of companies are cropping up to solve these pain points of the long tail of e-commerce companies.

 If you are a small-scale e-commerce company that wants to make the most out of this wave, here are a few companies that can help make the experience you offer much better:

 - Cortexica and Visenze have established themselves as good product recommendation and visual search engines.
-Some emerging companies would be Tagalys and vue.ai
+Some emerging companies would be Tagalys and Vue.ai

 - Bloomreach, which according to Fortune magazine is the only AI for commerce company leading the AI revolution, offers a basket of solutions starting from SEO for product catalogue, to personalisation.

-- Companies like Zarget, Hotjar, Crazy-egg, etc. do heat-mapping, A/B testing and a lot more for your website.
+- Companies like Zarget, Hotjar, Crazy Egg, etc. do heat-mapping, A/B testing and a lot more for your website.